foliant-docs/foliantcontrib.anchors/README.md

 You can't use two anchors with the same name in one document.

 If preprocessor notices repeating anchors in one md-file it will throw you a warning.

-If there are repeating anchors in different md-files and they all go into single pdf or docx, all links will lead to the first one.
+If you are building a flat document (e.g. PDF or docx with Pandoc), you will receive the warning even if anchor repeats in different md-files.

 **3. Anchors may conflict with headers**

 Headers are usually assigned anchors of their own.
 Be careful, your anchors may conflict with them.

 Preprocessor will try to detect if you are using anchor which is already taken by the header and warn you in console.

-Remember, that header anchors are almost always in lower-case and almost never use special symbols except `-`.

 **4. Some symbols are restricted**